 At this point, you may be sold on beard transplants.
 But I’d be remiss if I didn’t also tell you about the bad side of beard transplants.
 Scarring is unavoidable and other complications may develop.
 Unskilled surgeons or preexisting health effects.

 Scarring and Other Possible Complications OF BEARD TRANSPLANTS

 Both FUT and FUE will usually result in permanent scarring.
 This is usually worse with FUT because a strip of tissue is removed from the donor site.
 When the donor site heals, the original wound will become a scar, but this scar is usually just a very fine line that can be covered with existing hair.
 However, a short haircut might make the scar noticeable.

 FUE lessens the risk of scars and decreases the possibility that they will be easily noticed.
 Since mini and micrografts are used, small circular scars may appear at the site where individual hair follicles are removed.
 These are typically very small and are usually invisible even with a short haircut.

-Examples of FUE and FUT scars at the donor site
+Examples of FUE and FUT scars at the donor site: Beard Transplants

-Both forms of hair transplantation may also leave scars at the recipient site.
+Both forms of beard transplants may also leave scars at the recipient site.
 Because there are puncture wounds where the hairs are transplanted, small circular scars may develop around these areas.
 However, like the scars left by FUE at the donor site, these are small and often covered by the new beard.

 There is the possibility of more extreme negative side effects such as infection at the donor or recipient site.
 However, the chance of infection is relatively minor, especially if the patient makes the effort to practice proper hygiene and cleaning routines during the healing process.